SciBorgs/SciGuides/projects/BasicArmBot.md

 ### Unit Testing & Systems Checks

 On the SciBorgs, we like to emphasize [unit tests](https://docs.wpilib.org/en/stable/docs/software/wpilib-tools/robot-simulation/unit-testing.html) and systems checks to make sure all code works and performs as intended.
 To these ends, we've created libraries to simplify the process.
+Please review our [Unit Tests and Systems Checks reference sheets]() to understand how they work.

+[comment]: # (add sheet link when completed)

 In the initial differential drive project, unit tests and systems check commands were made separately.
 However, our testing libraries allow for a single `Test` routine to be used both as a unit test or systems check.

-Please review our [Unit Tests and Systems Checks reference sheets]() to gain an understanding of how these libraries work.

 Take our arm, for example.
 We'll create a `Test` that will be run as either of the tests when required.